cockroachlabs-field/store-demo/loader/README.md

 * `crdb.generate.states` - a comma separated list of "states" to generate data for.
 These "states" should map to partitions which will in turn be used in zone constaints
 * `crdb.generate.accts` - number of records to create for the `acct` table
 * `crdb.generate.auths` - number of records to create for the `auth` table
+* `crdb.generate.origin.state` - a state code where all initial cards belong

 For example, this command would result in the creation of 2 files `accts-1000.csv` and `auths-100.csv` in current directory.
 These files can be used for future `load` or `import` commands.
 ```bash